thenativeweb/uuidv4/README.md

 ## Running the tests

-uuid has been developed using TDD.
-To run the tests, go to the folder where you have installed uuid to and run `npm test`.
-You need to have [mocha](https://github.com/visionmedia/mocha) installed.

-    $ npm test

-Additionally, this module can be built using [Grunt](http://gruntjs.com/).
-Besides running the tests, Grunt also analyses the code using [JSHint](http://www.jshint.com/).
+This module can be built using [Grunt](http://gruntjs.com/).
+Besides running the tests, this also analyses the code.
 To run Grunt, go to the folder where you have installed uuid and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

     $ grunt